tomkoptel/notes-vault/Literature Notes/About Graphs.md

 	weights.add(row)
 }
 ```
-The addition of an edge is a process of populating a weigh for the intersection between 2 vertices represented as indices in the 2, thus $O(1)$.
+The addition of an edge is a process of populating a weight for the intersection between 2 vertices represented as indices in the 2, thus $O(1)$.
 ```kotlin
 fun createEdge(source: Vertex<T>, destination: Vertex<T>, weight: Double) {
   weights[source.index][destination.index] = weight